JanBeh/neumond/README.md

   * **`h:read(maxlen, terminator)`** repeatedly puts the currently running fiber to sleep until `maxlen` bytes could be read, a `terminator` byte was read, EOF occurred, or an I/O error occurred (whichever happens first).
-If at least some bytes could be read, it returns a string containing the read data.
+If all bytes or some bytes followed by EOF could be read, it returns a string containing the read data.
 This method may read more bytes than requested and/or read beyond the terminator byte and will then buffer that data for the next invocation of the `read` method.

-  * **`h:write(data)`** repeatedly puts the currently running fiber to sleep until all `data` could be written out and/or be stored in a buffer.
+  * **`h:write(data)`** repeatedly puts the currently running fiber to sleep until all `data` could be stored in a buffer and/or written out.

   * **`h:flush()`** repeatedly puts the currently fiber to sleep until all buffered data could be written out.

   * **`h:read_unbuffered(maxlen)`** puts the currently running fiber to sleep until some data is available for reading or an I/O error occurred.
 It then reads a maximum number of `maxlen` bytes.

-  * **`h:write_unbuffered(data, from, to)`** puts the currently running fiber to sleep until some data can be written or an I/O error occurred.
-If possible, it writes some bytes of `data`, optionally from a given starting position (`from`) to a maximum ending position (`to`) within the `data`, and returns the number of bytes written.
+The return value may be shorter than `maxlen` even if there was no EOF.

+  * **`h:write_unbuffered(data)`** acts like `h:write(data)` but does not
+    perform buffering.

-The methods for reading and writing return `nil` and an error message in case of I/O errors, but `false` and an error message in case of EOF (when reading) or broken pipe (when writing).
+The methods for reading and writing return `nil` and an error message in case of I/O errors, but `false` and an error message in case of EOF (when reading and there wasn't at least one byte read) or broken pipe (when writing).
+The methods for writing and flushing return `true` on success.

 There are three preopened handles **`eio.stdin`**, **`eio.stdout`**, and **`eio.stderr`**, which may exhibit blocking behavior, however.